orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 The full URL, for attachments as well as for the XML data, is composed of:

 - the URL pointing to the persistence layer path, including the file name
-- the following URL parameters
+- the following URL parameter
     - `valid`: whether the data sent satisfies validation rules

 Example: